awezmehtab/awezmehtab/README.md

 - ⚡ Fun fact: ...
 -->

 I have a decent amount of interest in coding.
-Currently I can use C++, Python, JavaScript, HTML-CSS, NodeJS, ExpressJS.
+Currently I can use C++, Python, JavaScript, HTML-CSS, NodeJS, ExpressJS, Bash, LaTeX.
 I like exploring how code can help us visualize various things in Mathematics, Physics and in general 3d Graphics.
 I also am interested in maths.
 Apart from academics, I like doing standup comedy 🎤

 #### Skills:
 Have to learn